A message from the Headteacher

 'Pupils’ personal development and excellent attitudes to learning remain key strengths of your harmonious and inclusive school.'
 Please visit the Ofsted section of this site to view the full report.

-Class One consists of Reception and Years 1 and 2 children
+Class One consists of Reception and Year 1 children

 Our adult to pupil ratio is approximately 1:11 which puts the children in the privileged position of having personalised support in all areas of the curriculum but particularly in developing key English and Maths skills.